Contract Auditor (Multiple Levels)

 Hours: Full time (day)

-Experience: Minimum three (3) years of professional contract auditing experience planning and completing a full range of financial audits gained with other governmental agencies, e.g., Defense Contract Audit Agency.
+Experience: Minimum three (3) years of professional contract auditing experience planning and completing a full range of financial audits gained by other governmental agencies, e.g., Defense Contract Audit Agency.

 Education: A Bachelor's degree in Accounting, or in a Business discipline with 24 semester credit hours in accounting and auditing.